Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Introduction

 Another common idea for linearizing variable products is to use \emph{quadratic convex reformulations} as in \cite{Billionnet2012,Galli2014,Dong-Luo-2018,Dong:2018,Beach2020-compact}.
 This technique transforms the \non convex parts of the problem into univariate terms via reformulations.
 In \cite{Beach2020-compact}, the authors apply \emph{diagonal perturbation} to convexify the quadratic matrices.
-The resulting univariate quadratic correction terms are then linearized by introducing new variables and constraints of the form $ r = x^2 $, which are then approximated by \pwl functions.
+The resulting univariate quadratic correction terms are then linearized by introducing new variables and constraints of the form $ z_i = x_i^2 $, which are then approximated by \pwl functions.
 The binarization of the univariate \pwl functions is done logarithmically by using the so-called \emph{sawtooth} function, introduced in \cite{Yarotsky-2016}.
-An advantage of this approach is that only linearly many expressions of the form $ r = x^2 $ have to be linearized instead of quadratically many equations of the form $ z_{ij} = x_i x_j $, with respect to the dimension of the original quadratic matrix.
-This approach yields a convex MIQCQP relaxation instead of the MIP relaxation obtained via a direct modelling using bilinear terms.
+An advantage of this approach is that only linearly many expressions of the form $ z_i = x_i^2 $ have to be linearized instead of quadratically many equations of the form $ z_{ij} = x_i x_j $, with respect to the dimension of the original quadratic matrix.
+This approach yields a convex MIQCQP relaxation instead of the MIP relaxation obtained via direct modeling using bilinear terms.
+See also \cite{ADJIMAN19981137} that adapts the branch and bound approach $\alpha$BB~\cite{Androulakis1995} to general twice differentiable objectives by providing convex reformulations via perturbations.

 A further set of approaches relies on \emph{separable reformulations} of the \non convex variable products, as done \eg in \cite{Hager-2021}.
-Here, each term of the form~$xy$ is reformulated as a sum of separable univariate terms, for example using the equivalent reformulation $ xy = \nicefrac{1}{2}(x^2 + y^2 - (x - y)^2)= \nicefrac{1}{2}(r+s-t)$ with$ r = x^2 $, $ s = y^2 $ and $ t = (x - y)^2 $ as described by \cite{Williams:2006}.
-The univariate constraints, here equations of the form $ r = x^2 $, $ s = y^2 $ and $ t = (x - y)^2 $, are then relaxed.
+Here, each term of the form~$xy$ is reformulated as a sum of separable univariate terms, for example using the equivalent reformulation $ xy = \nicefrac{1}{2}(x^2 + y^2 - (x - y)^2)= \nicefrac{1}{2}(r+s-t)$ with $ r = x^2 $, $ s = y^2 $, and $ t = (x - y)^2 $ as described by \cite{Williams:2006}.
+The univariate constraints, here equations of the form $ r = x^2 $, $ s = y^2 $, and $ t = (x - y)^2 $, are then relaxed.
 Again, this approach can be combined with a logarithmic encoding of the univariate linear segments, as in \cite{Dong-Luo-2018,Beach2020-compact}.
 In \cite{Hager-2021}, the authors analyze the following possible reformulations:

 They prove that MIP-based approximations of each of these univariate reformulations require fewer binary variables than a bivariate MIP-based approximation that guarantees the same maximal approximation error, if this prescribed error is small enough.
 However, this comes at the cost of weaker linear programming (LP) relaxations.